jamespmernin/Ajax-HTTP-Intro/README.md

 ## Break (10 minutes / 0:45)

-## GET Data From an API using AJAX
+## GET Data From an API Using AJAX

 ### I Do: GET From OMDB (15 minutes / 1:00)